nl3769/caroSegDeep/README.md

-# caroSegDeep
-Arterial wall segmentation on ultrasound image sequences using deep learning.

 # Overview

-The presented GIT is a demonstration of the developed algorithm and can be used as a public a benchmark.
+The presented GIT is a demonstration of the developed algorithm and can be used as a public benchmark.
 It uses a convolutional neural network (_CNN_) named Dilated U-net, which aims to segment the intima-media complex (_IMC_) of the common carotid artery (_CCA_).
 Any advanced user can easily add their own architectures for training and evaluation.
 The repository provides codes to:
-* generate the dataset;
+* generate the dataset based on <a href="https://data.mendeley.com/datasets/fpv535fss7/1">CUBS database</a> ;
-* train a model for far wall detection;
+* train a model for far wall (_FW_) detection;
 * train a model for _IMC_ segmentation;
-* far wall detection
+* _FW_ detection
 * _IMC_ segmentation by using a manual homemade interface to detect the far wall ou by using predicted far wall position;
 * segmentation evaluation.